Employees get the jitters as feud at BharatPe escalates

 Employees get the jitters as feud at BharatPe escalates4 min read .
-Updated: 08 Apr 2022, 10:25 PM IST
+08 Apr 2022

 - Many employees are scouting for jobs amid a quarrel between Grover, BharatPe leadership